sam-trejo/2024_03_sciadv_flint/README.md

 # 2024_03_sciadv_flint
-Code for Trejo, Yeomans-Maldonado, &amp; Jacob 2023, Science Advances.
+Code for Yeomans-Maldonado, ; Jacob 2023, Science Advances.

+Authors: Sam Trejo, Gloria Yeomans-Maldonado, &amp Brian Jacob

+Title: The Effects of the Flint Water Crisis on the Educational Outcomes of School-Age Children

+Journal: Science Advances

+Date: 2024

 See 'replication_documentation.docx' for more information on data access and the various syntax files included in this replication package.